 What to do when ‘Find My iPhone’ is NOT enabled or the missing iPhone is offline for more than one day?

-Change your Apple ID passwords to prevent anyone accessing your data.
+- Change your Apple ID passwords to prevent anyone from accessing your data.

-Change your social media and other Internet accounts passwords like Gmail, Twitter, Facebook, Instagram etc.
+- Change your social media and other Internet account passwords like Gmail, Twitter, Facebook, Instagram, etc.

 Method 3: Use Google Timeline to find lost iPhone

-If you had turned on Location Services and Location History on your iPhone, Google’s Timeline will record all the locations of your device.
+If you have turned on Location Services and Location History on your iPhone, Google’s Timeline will record all the locations of your device.

-How to see the last location of lost iPhone in Google Timeline
+How to see the last location of a lost iPhone in Google Timeline

 Method 4: Take location clue from Google Photos

-If anyone has captured a photo from your lost iPhone and you have Google Photos location sharing option enabled, then luck is on your side.
+If anyone has captured a photo from your lost iPhone and you have the Google Photos location-sharing option enabled, then luck is on your side.

 Visit <photos.google.com/>.
 Check, if any new photos were uploaded and view their upload location.